birdipa2/credit-risk-classification/Report.md

 * The analysis went through the following stages of the machine learning process:

   * Data preprocessing: This involved loading the data, separating the features and target variable, and splitting the data into training and testing sets.
   * Model training and evaluation: Two machine learning models, namely Logistic Regression with Original Data and Logistic Regression with Resampled Data, were trained and evaluated using the training and testing sets.
-The models were evaluated based on accuracy, precision, recall, and F1-score.
+The models were evaluated based on balanced accuracy, confusion matrix and classification report.
   * Model comparison and selection: The performance of the models was compared, and the best-performing model was identified.
-The model with resampled data has better accuracy, the ability to minimize false positives and false negatives, and overall precision, F1 score and recall for both label 0 and label 1, making it more effective in predicting loan default risk.
+The model with resampled data has better balanced accuracy, the ability to minimize false positives and false negatives, and overall precision, F1 score and recall for both label 0 and label 1, making it more effective in predicting loan default risk.

 ## Results